JaeDukSeo/getting-started-with-the-api/shiny/README.md

 5. If you have not already authenticated and cached your credentials, your browser should now prompt you to authorize access to the Genomics API.

-   On successful authorization, the requested genomic data should be fetched and displayed in the Shiny app. in the
+6. When successfully authorized, the requested genomic data should be fetched and displayed in the Shiny app.